theonlyfoxy/gnome-shell-extension-openai/README.md

 - Ubuntu 22.04, X11, GNOME Shell 42.5
 - Ubuntu 23.04, Wayland, GNOME Shell 43.2
+- Fedora 38, Wayland, Gnome Shell 44

 Feel free to contribute if you found bugs or improved something.

+## TODO
+[] Add HotWord for Wake Up

+[] Voice Recognition for Interaction using Voice

+[] Other Interaction Methods...

 ## FAQ